Farheen-Arsalan/Netflix_Recommander_System/README.md

 We use web scraping to get the reviews given by the user in the IMDB site using beautifulsoup4 and performed sentiment analysis on those reviews.

-• This repository consists of files required to deploy A Virtual AI Keyboard

 • Please do ⭐ the repository, if it helped you in anyway.
 ![Logo](https://github.com/Farheen-Arsalan/Netflix_Recommander_System/blob/main/Netflix-Recoomandation-system.png?raw=true)